TheKevJames/publishing/nano2020/chapter2.rst

 After the scene settled, the demon turned back to him and gave a satisfied grunt. **"Good luck, human,"** it said with a chuckle.
 It flung forwards two bolts of magic, one headed towards Graham's feet and the other straight towards his chest, before slowly melting into the floor and disappearing from the dungeon.

 Graham couldn't help but stumble backwards as the magic bolt hit the ground before his feet and burst into another stone spike, piercing directly through his chains but making his heart skip a beat.
-The chains slid off towards the ground as the demon's second bolt hit him directly in the chest.
+The chains slid off his wrists towards the ground as the demon's second bolt hit him directly in the chest.

 *This is it,* Graham thought to himself. *Ironic death, here I come.*